shobhit35c/PythonProjects/README.md

-# Multiple Python projects ranging from Calorie calculators to Machine learning applications with contributors!
+# Creating Python Projects to boost familiarity and build project experience, for details, look into source code comments/readmes!